leandromoreira/digital_video_introduction/README.md

 > * **content fee** (0.5% of revenue) and
 > * **per-unit fees about 10 times higher than h264**.
 >
-> And the [alliance for open media](http://aomedia.org/about-us/) was created by companies from hardware manufacturer (Intel, AMD, ARM , Nvidia, Cisco), content delivery (Google, Netflix, Amazon), browser maintainers (Google, Mozilla) and many more interested companies.
+> And the [alliance for open media](http://aomedia.org/about-us/) was created by companies from hardware manufacturer (Intel, AMD, ARM , Nvidia, Cisco), content delivery (Google, Netflix, Amazon), browser maintainers (Google, Mozilla) and much more interested companies.
 >
 > The companies have a common goal, a royalty-free video codec and then AV1 was born with a much [simpler patent license](http://aomedia.org/license/patent/). **Timothy B. Terriberry** did an awesome presentation, which is the source of this section, about the [AV1 conception, license model and its current state](https://www.youtube.com/watch?v=lzPaldsmJbk).
 >
-> You'll be surprised to know that you can **analyze the AV1 codec through your browser**, go to: http://aomanalyzer.org/
+> You'll be surprised to know that you can **analyze the AV1 codec through your browser**, go to http://aomanalyzer.org/
 >
 > ![av1 browser analyzer](/i/av1_browser_analyzer.png "av1 browser analyzer")
 >